ark-lang/ark/README.md

 * Default argument values
 * Reimagined syntax for annoying [traditional] features
   * do whiles, for loops, etc

+# <a name="contributing"></a>Contributing
+## Why should I contribute?
+Jayfor is a programming language in the early stages, so it's a lot easier to work on than say a more developed language like Rust.
+As we are a long way from hitting that stable 1.0, we have more time to experiment with the language, which means you can have a say in new syntax ideas, and so on.
+Already have an idea?
+Post an issue with the format of `Proposal: proposal summary` into the [issues](http://github.com/jayfor-lang/jayfor/issues) section of the repository.

+Send a pull request to [http://github.com/jayfor-lang/jayfor](http://github.com/jayfor-lang/jayfor).
+Use [http://github.com/jayfor-lang/jayfor/issues](http://github.com/jayfor-lang/jayfor/issues) for discussion.
+Please note that we consider that you have granted non-exclusive right to your contributed code under the MIT License.
+**Please conform to the programming rules and write short, but meaningful commit messages.**

 # <a name="IRC"></a>IRC
 We have an IRC channel, this is mostly where we discuss development related